 In this editorial he ties together the evidence about increased free radical formation being the possible cause of this reduced heart function.
 He cites several other studies consistent with this theory.
 One showed that vitamin C (an antioxidant) improved heart diastolic function.
 Two other studies connected how the free radicals could interfere with calcium movement in cells, thus interfering with the ventricle's ability to relax and fill with blood.

-Thus more and more blanks are being filled in on how an improved potassium sodium ratio improves heart function.
+Thus, more and more studies are filling in the blanks on how an improved potassium sodium ratio improves heart function.
 The question is not whether a high ratio improves heart function.
-That has been well established.
-But it is how.
-It is the mechanisms the cell uses to bring about these improvements.
+That is well established.
+But the question is how.
+What are the mechanisms the cell uses to bring about these improvements?
+And how do the mechanisms work?
 Each study confirms the basic finding that a high potassium to sodium ratio in the diet helps the heart.

-Although Dr. Young wrote the editorial in consideration of the use of potassium supplements to improve the potassium level in the blood, the potassium level in the body is best improved with high potassium foods.
+Although Dr. Young wrote the editorial in consideration of the use of potassium supplements to improve the potassium level in the blood, it is high potassium foods that best improve the potassium level in the body.

 Tables Of High Potassium Foods

 To find tables of high potassium foods, please look under the “Links to Food Potassium Tables” tab at the top of the page.

 1. Potassium depletion and diastolic dysfunction.
 Young DB.
 Hypertension.
 2006 Aug;48(2):201-2.
 Epub 2006 Jul 3.